 Mortality data is collected from Civil Registration data, which is obtained from NHS England, and linked to individual patient records within the registry.
 However, it is important to know that joint replacement is a very successful operation with a very low mortality rate and all surgeons and hospitals have outcomes in line with the expected range.

-In FY2020/21, we began a national roll-out of a semi-automated data quality audit process, which enables units to check their data on a monthly, quarterly or annual basis.
+Back in FY2020/21, we began a national roll-out of a semi-automated data quality audit process, which enables units to check their data on a monthly, quarterly or annual basis.
 This has greatly reduced the number of mismatches that have to be checked each time the audit is run, and the pilot suggests this rapidly becomes part of the normal workflow.